samuelzurowski/CSCI3330-Project-1/README.md

 ```

 ### Features
-In order to parse the file properly, I used Regular Expression. it allowed me to efficiently get matches of the file without having to do insane regular c++ string parsing.
+In order to parse the file properly, I used Regular Expression.
+It allowed me to efficiently get matches of the file without having to do redudant matches of regular c++ string parsing.
+I learned how to use Regex by using this [Website](https://regexr.com/).